 72 hours in Wellington

-Three days of eating and drinking, arts and culture, biking around vineyards, nature encounters, night markets, with enough time to relax and have a sleep-in.
+Three days of eating and drinking, arts and culture, biking around vineyards, and nature encounters, with enough time to relax and have a sleep-in

 The first thing to know about Wellington is you can walk almost everywhere.
 The city fits a lot into a small space, so nearly everything you need will be within strolling distance.
 Pack some comfy shoes and get ready to stumble across all sorts of wonders en route to your next destination.